evan-erdos/trail-of-cthulhu/story/act-0/seq-1/scene-3.md

 They find strange auras in the sky near the ruins, which appear to be forming the strange glyph they found in the notes.

+Not wanting to lose the Professor, the PCs take another jeep, and follow him.

+[^note]:
+    Further examination of his notebook reveals a Tendril-Like Glyph.
+    The notes are slightly helpful, but now they need to learn more.